 1. Research the market

 Whether you choose to embrace the freelancing life or you decide to become an entrepreneur, there is no way around it.
 No business can start without a thorough market research.
+A good pro forma analysis will really set your business apart from the handful of other startups launching around the same time as you.
+There are also plenty of companies providing helpful advice when you are just getting your business started.

 Indeed, without knowing your target audience, your competitors, and the market trends, it’s impossible to present an offer that will attract buyers.
 You might have a business idea, but without a market analysis, it’s not enough to rock a new trend.